 4. Providing Support for non-opioid pain treatment alternatives, including training providers to offer or refer to multi-modal, evidence-informed treatment of pain.

-5. Supporting enhancements or improvements to Prescription Drug Monitoring Programs (“PDMPs”), including, including but not limited to, to improvements that:
+5. Support Supporting enhancements or improvements to Prescription Drug Monitoring Programs (PDMPs), including but not limited to improvements that:Monitoring

-1. a.
-Increase the number of prescribers using PDMPs;
+a.
+1. Increase the number of prescribers using PDMPs;

-8. Educating dispensers on appropriate opioid dispensing.
+8. Educate Dispensers Educating dispensers on appropriate opioid dispensing.

-1. Funding Fund medical provider education and outreach regarding best prescribing practices for opioids consistent with the Guidelines for Prescribing Opioids for Chronic Pain from the U.S. Centers for Disease Control and Prevention, including providers at hospitals (academic detailing).
+1. Fund medical provider education and outreach regarding best prescribing practices for opioids consistent with the Guidelines for Prescribing Opioids for Chronic Pain from the U.S. Centers for Disease Control and Prevention, including providers at hospitals (academic detailing).

 2. Training for health care providers regarding safe and responsible opioid prescribing, dosing, and tapering patients off opioids.